Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 If you choose to (let a student) plug in another laptop at one of the other screens, the local plug-in will overrule the main presentation, but only on the screen it is connected to.

-mobile whiteboards and extra whiteboard space?
+Mobile whiteboards and extra whiteboard space?

 Here are some examples how to use the mobile whiteboards: